jhpyle/docassemble/_docs/logic.md

 By making only the final screen `mandatory`, this interview takes advantage of **docassemble**'s feature for automatically satifying prerequisites.
-The author simply needs to provide a collection of questions, in any order, and **docassemble** will figure out if and when to ask those questions, depending on what is necessary during any given interview.
+The developer simply needs to provide a collection of questions, in any order, and **docassemble** will figure out if and when to ask those questions, depending on what is necessary during any given interview.